-Site Performance
+5. Site Performance

-- 4.51 Bericote also consider that the choice of sites allocated does not reflect their scoring in the evidence base. - 4.52 Bericote's sites (previously identified as sites E51a and E51b, in the 2018 EDNA; and "Bericote Four Ashes" in the 2022 EDNA update) score higher than sites which have been selected for allocation.
-Appendices 6 and 7 of this representation provide the site scoring exercise from the 2018 and 2022 EDNA's. - 4.53 The 2018 scoring shoes that Bericote's sites were ranked 2nd and 3rd in the District, following WMI.
-The 2018 EDNA recommended that:
+- 5.1 Bericote consider that the choice of sites allocated does not reflect the scoring exercise undertaken in the evidence base. - 5.2 Bericote's sites (Identified as sites E51a and E51b, in the 2018 EDNA and Appendix C in the Employment Topic Paper; and "Bericote Four Ashes" in the 2022 EDNA) score higher than sites which have been selected for allocation. - 5.3 The 2018 scoring (Appendix 4) shows that Bericote's sites were ranked 2nd and 3rd in the District, following WMI.
+Allocated sites, including ROF Featherstone and i54, did not feature on that list. - 5.4 The 2018 EDNA recommended that: